Difference Between High-level languages vs Low-level languages

 Of course, high-level languages are at par where raw-performance is unnecessary because you cannot develop as stable and large applications at low-level as in high-level.
 This is one thing worth remembering.

 What C Programming used?The Low-level/High-level Confusion

-It may seem weird that C though treated as a low level language, is extremely portable.
+It may seem weird that C, though treated as a low level language, is extremely portable.
 Fanatically speaking, C is actually extended to use hardware at its extreme limits as possible.

 To be more precise, a language becomes a low level if it is specifically structured to run directly on the hardware.
-Low level languages have very less syntax, unlike High level languages which have loads of codes.
+Low level languages have very little syntax, unlike High level languages which have loads of codes.

 When to Use Low-level?

 A machine code looks something like this, which runs extremely fast since it is very close to the hardware.

 8B542408 83FA0077 06B80000 0000C383

 Above here is a function written for a 32-bit architecture, i.e. x86 machine code, to calculate the Fibonacci number.

 Writing machine code is indisputably quite irritating because it requires checking numerical codes every now and then for every other instruction that is ran.
 Who the heck has the time for that?
 And that is the reason Low-level Programming was born.